Religion in Guinea: Traditional beliefs

-Religious geography

-In 2012, Muslims constituted a majority in all four major regions of Guinea.
-Christians are most numerous in Conakry, large cities, the south, and the eastern Forest Region.
-Indigenous religious beliefs were most prevalent in the Forest Region.

 Religious freedom

 Formal protections

 The Constitution of Guinea, although suspended from the time of the 2009 military junta until after the 2010 democratic elections, writes that Guinea is a secular state where all enjoy equality before the law, regardless of religion.
 The constitution provides for the right of individuals to choose, change, and practice the religion of their choice.

 The Guinean government's Secretariat of Religious Affairs aims to promote better relations among religious denominations and ameliorate interethnic tensions.
 The secretary general of religious affairs appoints six national directors to lead the offices of Christian affairs, Islamic affairs, pilgrimages, places of worship, economic affairs and the endowment, and general inspector.

 The imams and administrative staff of the principal mosque in the capital city of Conakry, and the principal mosques in the main cities of the four regions, are government employees.
 These mosques are directly under the administration of the government.

 By 2012, the government observed the following religious holidays as national holidays: Mawlid (Muhammad's birthday), Easter Monday, Assumption Day, Eid al-Fitr, Tabaski, and Christmas.

 In 2023, the country was scored 3 out of 4 for religious freedom according to Freedom House, which said that religious rights are generally respected occasional reports of discrimination.